-Coming soon: Our spring conference, April 1, 2017 at the University of Saint Joseph, will be about using local sources in innovative pedagogies, with an afternoon session featuring Peter Baldwin discussing how we move from research in sources to using them to create new knowledge.
-Registration is available now.
-Seating may be limited, so earlier birds catch the worms.
+Our spring conference, April 1, 2017 at the University of Saint Joseph, was about using local sources in innovative pedagogies, with an afternoon session featuring Peter Baldwin discussing how we move from research in sources to creating new knowledge.
+Click the link for photos and the program.

 Find fun goodies for sale here!
 Mugs and historical magnets make great gifts.